YorkCFR/Avatar2/README.md

 # Avatar2
 The updated avatar.
-This is a generic README.md that describes the in-flux state of the avatar as of July 2024.
+This is a generic README.md that describes the in-flux state of the avatar as of October 2024.

+There have been some major changes since the version in the summer.
+Perhaps the most critical of these is that the data from the face recognition system now includes much more information.

 The avatar uses ROS2 for message passing.
 The passing system is set up so that all messages are sent/received.
 So far this has not been an issue